klyxmaster/violet/README.md

 Violet PWM is a personal password manager designed to securely store website and bank details.
 This project is protected under a proprietary license.
 Unauthorized copying or distribution is prohibited.

+# FUTURE UPDATES:
+Future updates will be done at sourceforge, only because I like SVN better than GIT.
+I will from time to time update here. depends on my mood.
+[Check out my files here](https://sourceforge.net/projects/violetpwm/) This code was last updated June 26, 2024.

 ## Setup Instructions

 Follow these steps to set up Violet PWM on your local environment.